Things Aren't Simple Any More: Synopsis

 The episode then returns to the present day.
-Margaret prepares some orange juice and paracetamol for Glynis' migraine.
+Margaret prepares some orange juice and paracetamol for Glynis's migraine.
 She finds a scrap book of press cuttings surrounding Victor's death in Glynis's kitchen drawer and realises that her new friend is responsible for his demise.
 As ominous music plays, Margaret thoughtfully looks at the box of paracetamol.
-She drops some tablets into the glass and hands it to Glynis, who realises that her secret has been uncovered.
+Unseen, she drops some tablets into the glass and hands it to Glynis, who realises that her secret has been uncovered.
 Glynis explains that the night she was driving she had been told that her husband was close to death and was not concentrating on the road properly.
 As a result, she did not realise she was about to hit Victor until it was too late and had stopped, but left when she saw Margaret arrive.
-She also tells Margaret how sorry she is and how she never meant to hurt anyone, seeking Margaret out in order to try and help her get over Victor's death.
-Margaret watches her drink some of the orange juice before leaving the house and driving away, with how she dealt with the news never confirmed.
+She also tells Margaret how sorry she is and how she never meant to hurt anyone, seeking Margaret out in order to try to help her get over Victor's death.
+Margaret watches her drink some of the orange juice before leaving the house and driving away, without clarity regarding the fate of Glynis.

 The episode ends with a montage of some of the events referred to during the episode, accompanied by the song "End of the Line" by The Traveling Wilburys.
 Several lines from the song mirror incidents than have occurred in the episode.
 Scenes include Victor and his car being covered in artificial snow at a supermarket during the filming of a Christmas television advertisement in the middle of June; Victor scaring a young couple after grass cuttings are stuck in the sunscreen on his face, as well as the incident with the syringe.
 The final shots are of Victor and Margaret driving through the countryside in the vicinity of Stonor Park.